robotframework/robotframework/atest/README.rst

 Notice that the lxml module may require compilation on Linux, which in turn may require installing development headers of lxml dependencies.
-Alternatively lxml can be installed using a system package manager like ``sudo apt-get install python-lxml``.
+Alternatively lxml can be installed using a system package manager with a command like ``sudo apt-get install python-lxml``.

 Because lxml is not compatible with Jython or IronPython, tests requiring it